ameyms/react-animated-number/README.md

 <br/>

-## Example
+## Demo
+A demo can be found [here](http://ameyms.com/react-animated-number/).
-Examples can be found [here](https://github.com/ameyms/react-animated-number/blob/master/example/demo.jsx).
+Source code for the demo can be found [here](https://github.com/ameyms/react-animated-number/blob/master/example/demo.jsx).

 ## License
 react-animated-number is licensed under MIT license.